3MFConsortium/spec_displacement/3MF Displacement Extension.md

 | Sphere mesh (27.500 triangles, 411kB). | Sphere mesh with greyscale displacement map (27.500 triangles, 1.2MB) | Retesselated Sphere mesh (660.000 triangles, 12.1MB)|

 The rationale of the displacement specification extension is to enhance mesh geometry by a displacement mapping.
-This is achieved by assigning a displacements to the conventional 3D mesh geometry and a scalar map that describes the offset in the direction of the displacement vector.
+This is achieved displacing the 3D mesh geometry using a scalar map that describes the offset in the direction of the displacement vector.
-This allows a very memory effective, accurate description of complex geometry.
+This allows a very memory effective and accurate description of complex geometry.

-This means that a displacement information of a triangle is given by
+This means that the displacement information of a triangle is given by
 - UV coordinates for each corner
 - A scalar 2D image for representing the "heightmap"
-- A displacement direction for each corner which can be interpolated linearly on the surface
+- A displacement direction for each corner which can be linearly interpolated on the surface

 | ![Triangle with displacement vectors and depth](images/displacement_triangle.png) | ![Texture referenced by triangle](images/displacement_scalar.png) |
 | :---: | :---: |